Cas-07/EdSquared_documentation/support.md

 A: Tutors can see all data input by their connected students, including grades, confidence levels, historical records, lesson reports, and feedback per student per subject.

 **Q: Why can’t I see all/any of my students' subjects?**
-A: **Note**: If a student's subjects aren't visible yet it is because they haven't added any grade for that subject.
+A: If a student's subjects aren't visible yet it is because they haven't added any grade for that subject.
 A subject will become visible to the admin once at least one grade is added.

 **Q: How do I use the AI feature to enhance feedback and lesson reports?**
 A: Input keywords or draft your feedback and lesson reports, then use the "Write with AI" feature to enhance and polish the text with AI-generated content.